microsoft/vscode-dev-containers/containers/ruby/README.md

 "args": { "VARIANT": "2.7" }
 ```

+You can also directly reference pre-built versions of `.devcontainer/base.Dockerfile` by using the `image` property in `.devcontainer/devcontainer.json` or updating the `FROM` statement in your own  `Dockerfile` to one of the following.
+An example `Dockerfile` is included in this repository.

+- `mcr.microsoft.com/vscode/devcontainers/ruby` (latest)
+- `mcr.microsoft.com/vscode/devcontainers/ruby:2`
+- `mcr.microsoft.com/vscode/devcontainers/ruby:2.7`
+- `mcr.microsoft.com/vscode/devcontainers/ruby:2.6`
+- `mcr.microsoft.com/vscode/devcontainers/ruby:2.5`

+Version specific tags tied to [releases in this repository](https://github.com/microsoft/vscode-dev-containers/releases) are also available.

+- `mcr.microsoft.com/vscode/devcontainers/ruby:0-2`
+- `mcr.microsoft.com/vscode/devcontainers/ruby:0.132-2`
+- `mcr.microsoft.com/vscode/devcontainers/ruby:0.132.0-2`

+Alternatively, you can use the contents of `base.Dockerfile` to fully customize your container's contents or to build it for a container host architecture not supported by the image.

 ### Installing Node.js

 Given how frequently Ruby-based web applications use Node.js for front end code, this container also includes Node.js.
 You can change the version of Node.js installed or disable its installation by updating the `args` property in `.devcontainer/devcontainer.json`.